dacay/eventkit-node/README.md

 - `createCompletedReminderPredicate(startDate?, endDate?, calendarIds?)` - Create a predicate for querying completed reminders
 - `getEventsWithPredicate(predicate)` - Get events matching a predicate
 - `getRemindersWithPredicate(predicate)` - Get reminders matching a predicate (returns a Promise)
+- `getEvent(identifier)` - Get an event by its unique identifier
+- `getCalendarItem(identifier)` - Get a calendar item (event or reminder) by its identifier
+- `getCalendarItemsWithExternalIdentifier(externalIdentifier)` - Get calendar items with a specific external identifier

 ## Documentation